fbpx

 • Responsibilities: Check transactions and customers’ names against sanction lists; investigate potential matches; notify non-compliant activities.

 Hopefully, our anti money laundering job descriptions are clear.
 Let’s move on to the main responsibilities summarized.
-The responsibilities of the majority of AML specialist jobs include:
+The responsibilities of the majority of Anti Money Laundering specialist jobs include:

-1. Transaction monitoring: Examining transactions for possible money laundering cases.
+1. Transaction monitoring: Examining transactions for possible money laundering, financial crime cases.

 2. Investigations: Carefully investigating unnatural activities while recording them comprehensively.

-3. Compliance reporting: Reporting all findings according to legal requirements.
+3. Compliance reporting: Reporting all findings according to legal requirements to ensure AML compliance.

-4. Policy development: Awarding assistance in coming up with new and reviewing existing policies on anti-money laundering.
+4. Policy development: Assisting in developing new and reviewing existing policies on preventing money laundering.

 5. Training and education: Educating its personnel on anti-money laundering rules within its jurisdiction.